StevenJUlbrich/markdown_editor/chapter_01_draft.md

 ## Panel 7: Building Measurement into Code

+### Scene Description

-**Scene Description**: Developer and SRE pair programming to instrument a new transaction processing service.
+ Developer and SRE pair programming to instrument a new transaction processing service.
 Split screen shows code before and after instrumentation, with critical measurement points highlighted.

 ### Teaching Narrative